triviality-js/triviality/README.md

 ```

 Multiple feature can define the registry.
-The implementation needs to match between feature otherwise typescript will assist you with strict type checking.
+The implementation needs to match between features otherwise typescript will assist you with strict type checking errors.
-During the container build phase, the registries will be combined.
+During the service container build phase, the registries will be combined, so all registry functions will return the complete combined result.

 ```typescript